4d/docs/docs/API/transporter.md

 #### Description

-The `.authenticationMode` property  <!-- REF #transporter.authenticationMode.Summary -->contains the authentication mode actually used<!-- END REF --> to open the session on the mail server.
+The `.authenticationMode` property contains <!-- REF #transporter.authenticationMode.Summary -->the authentication mode used<!-- END REF --> to open the session on the mail server.

 By default, the most secured mode supported by the server is used.